U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Abstract

 \section{Abstract}

-In this work we propose a non-contrastive method for anomaly detection and segmentation in images, that benefits both from a modern machine learning approach and a more classic statistical detection theory.
-The method consists of three phases.
-First, features are extracted by making use of a multi-scale image Transformer architecture.
-Then, these features are fed into a U-shaped Normalizing Flow that lays the theoretical foundations for the last phase, which computes a pixel-level anomaly map, and performs a segmentation based on the \textit{a contrario} framework.
-This multiple hypothesis testing strategy permits to derive a robust automatic detection threshold, which is key in many real-world applications, where an operational point is needed.
-The segmentation results are evaluated using the Intersection over Union (IoU) metric, and for assessing the generated anomaly maps we report the area under the Receiver Operating Characteristic curve (\textit{ROC-AUC}) at both image and pixel level.
-For both metrics, the proposed approach produces state-of-the-art results, ranking first in most MvTec-AD categories, with a mean pixel-level \textit{ROC-AUC} of 98.74\%.
+{In this work we propose a one-class self-supervised method for anomaly segmentation in images that benefits both from a modern machine learning approach and a more classic statistical detection theory.
+The method consists of four phases.
+First, features are extracted using a multi-scale image Transformer architecture.
+Then, these features are fed into a U-shaped Normalizing Flow (NF) that lays the theoretical foundations for the subsequent phases.
+The third phase computes a pixel-level anomaly map from the NF embedding, and the last phase performs a segmentation based on the \textit{a contrario} framework.
+This multiple hypothesis testing strategy permits the derivation of robust unsupervised detection thresholds, which are crucial in real-world applications where an operational point is needed.
+The segmentation results are evaluated using the Mean Intersection over Union (\textit{mIoU}) metric, and for assessing the generated anomaly maps we report the area under the Receiver Operating Characteristic curve (\textit{AUROC}), as well as the Area Under the Per-Region-Overlap curve (\textit{AUPRO}).
+Extensive experimentation in various datasets shows that the proposed approach produces state-of-the-art results for all metrics and all datasets, ranking first in most MVTec-AD categories, with a mean pixel-level \textit{AUROC} of 98.74\%.

-Code and trained models are available at \url{https://github.com/mtailanian/uflow}.
+Code and trained models are available at \url{https://github.com/mtailanian/uflow}. }